Equatorial bulge

 Discussion

-At the beginning of this section I announced that the equilibrium is to be understood in terms of a balance of energies.
-Intuitively, most people do sense that the Earth's equatorial bulge must be due to some kind of equilibrium, but recognizing what kind of equilibrium it is is not straightforward.
+Most people sense that the Earth's equatorial bulge must be due to some kind of equilibrium, but recognizing what kind of equilibrium it is is not straightforward.
 Very often people try to understand the bulge in terms of a force equilibrium: often there are statements about a balance between a centripetal force and a centrifugal force.
-This article is not the place to explain why invoking some centrifugal force is erroneous when it is presented as a theory of physics.
-In this article I have presented the explanation of the equatorial bulge in terms of physics proceeding from cause to effect.
+However, it's not a good idea to try and understand equatorial bulge in terms of an equilibrium between forces.
+It's when you understand it in terms of an energy equilibrium that you can see hoe it ties in with other phenomena in physics.

 Differences in gravitational acceleration